mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 enemy this capability, and on a smaller scale patrol vessels are often stationed at a gas giant to catch pirates or other criminals trying to avoid the starports.
-This can result in a dangerous game of cat-and- mouse in a gas giant’s atmosphere.
+This can result in a dangerous game of cat-and-mouse in a gas giant’s atmosphere.

 A gas giant’s atmosphere can be considered to consist of layers of increasing density.
 These are